Jumis/riplet/README.md

 “./uri”: a folder hierarchy mirroring any http(s) resources needed.

-Building the nginx branch will result in a “./nginx” directory:
+Building the nginx branch will result in a “./nginx” directory.

-nginx/

-nginx/ubuntu

-nginx/ubuntu/etc-nginx.tgz

-nginx/ubuntu/build.log

-nginx/ubuntu/nginx

-nginx/ubuntu/deps.log

-nginx/ubuntu/package.log

 This directory is mapped to “/data” when the nginx service is being built through docker.io.
 It contains our custom built nginx binary as well as a simple config file.
 The config file and binary are installed over the stock nginx package.

-Building and verifying the nginx branch results in several “.deb” files:
+Building and verifying the nginx branch results in several “.deb” files, results the “uri” directory and additionally, it downloads github files.

-ubuntu/nginx_1.2.1-2.2_all.deb

-ubuntu/nginx-full_1.2.1-2.2_amd64.deb

-ubuntu/nginx-common_1.2.1-2.2_all.deb

-It also results in an entry to the “uri” directory:

-uri/http:/nginx.org/download/nginx-1.4.2.tar.gz

-Additionally, it downloads github files:

-github/agentzh/memc-nginx-module.git

-github/agentzh/memc-nginx-module.git.tgz

-github/agentzh/echo-nginx-module.git.tgz

-github/agentzh/echo-nginx-module.git

-github/FRiCKLE/ngx_postgres.git

-github/FRiCKLE/ngx_postgres.git.tgz

-github/perusio/nginx-auth-request-module.git

-github/perusio/nginx-auth-request-module.git.tgz

-github/wandenberg/nginx-push-stream-module.git.tgz

-github/wandenberg/nginx-push-stream-module.git

 When used this way, the annex folder contains all files needed to rebuild the nginx or install the nginx service.
 Note that the git and uri files are not needed if the nginx service has already been built.
 But, other files are still needed, as the nginx service expects to install over the stock nginx package.
 Thus the ubuntu “.deb” files are still a requirement.**EndFragment